Tonywuhk/realai.org/frontier/safety.md

 *Below is a summary of our current thinking.
 It will be updated from time to time as our understanding of AI safety continues to improve.
 When this page develops into a cohrent article of scholarly value, we plan to organize the snapshot into an academic paper, and publish on arXiv periodically.
 Comments should be directed to [Jonathan Yan](mailto:jyan@realai.org)*.

+We aim to provide a satisfactory answer to the philosophical question "Who am I?" for the superintelligence we build.

 An intelligence that is safe and beneficial to mankind has nothing to hide.
 Its chance of success improves when its development is transparent.
 When a group of human minds gather to collaborate on building such an intelligence into a computer system, it is already the beginning of a superintelligence's self-improvement.

 ### Learning from the Nature